 However, the strong focus on positive experiences, traits, thoughts, and emotions carries the implicit message that people should mainly strive for positive experiences and should avoid negative experiences.

-While “psychology as usual” was criticised by positive psychologists for developing an almost exclusive focus on repairing weakness, positive psychology has been criticised for adopting an almost exclusive focus on well-being and positive outcomes.
+While “psychology as usual” was criticized by positive psychologists for developing an almost exclusive focus on repairing weakness, positive psychology has been criticized for adopting an almost exclusive focus on wellbeing and positive outcomes.

 - recognizing that seemingly negative experiences can contribute to positive aspects of human functioning and transformation

 - recognizing that seemingly positive qualities and experiences can be detrimental to wellbeing under certain circumstances

 - recognizing the importance of coping with negative thoughts, experiences, and behavior

 Second wave practitioners see positive psychology as an addition to the field of psychology, not as a substitute.

 - Positive Psychology 2.0: Towards a Balanced Interactive Model of the Good Life: By Paul Wong